Privacy

 6.1 We shall use the Personal Data and information you give to Us:

-(f) to manage customer service enquiries, for our internal training purposes and for analysis and improvement of our business;
+• to manage customer service enquiries, for Our internal training purposes, and for analysis and improvement of Our business;

-(i) to provide you with marketing and promotional information from carefully restricted third party pharmaceutical manufacturers that We think may suit your interests and needs.
+• if you give Us express consent, to provide you with marketing and promotional information from carefully restricted third-party pharmaceutical manufacturers that We think may suit your interests and needs.

-6.2 Where you provide us with information for the purposes of account or prescriber registration and orders described above, We may use such information provided in order to verify the information provided, carry out professional bona fide checks, process your application, process payments and fulfil your order.
+6.2 Where you provide Us with information for the purposes of account or prescriber registration and orders, We may use such information to verify the information provided, carry out professional bona fide checks, process your application, process payments and fulfil your order.
 We may also transfer the data to our Data Processors in order to fulfil or analyse your order.

 6.3 We reserve the right to anonymise your data to obtain analysis while retaining your privacy.